Japan game developer Gumi to cut jobs, sell assets three months after IPO

 TOKYO Just over three months after raising hundreds of millions of dollars in a stock market listing, Japanese mobile game developer Gumi Inc plans to cut 10 percent of its workforce and sell assets as part of a drive to bounce back from losses it expects this financial year.

 The moves come three weeks after Gumi shocked investors by forecasting an operating loss for the 12 months ending Apr.
-30. It made its debut on the Tokyo Stock Exchange's main board in a prestigious 45 billion yen ($377 million) initial public offering last December, one of Japan's biggest in 2014.
+30. It made its debut on the Tokyo Stock Exchange's main board in a prestigious 45 billion yen (253.5 million pounds) initial public offering last December, one of Japan's biggest in 2014.

 In a statement released after the market's close on Friday, Gumi said it was offering buyouts to employees and selling assets related to two game titles for older mobile phones.